2008–09 Stoke City F.C. season: Pre-season

 Stoke began its preparations for the 2008–09 season with the traditional opener at Newcastle Town.
 City won 3–0 with goals coming from Richard Cresswell, Jon Parkin and Adam Rooney.
 Stoke then travelled to Austria for their pre-season training camp, where they also played two games.
 The first was against German side Nürnberg in Stainach, Greek forward Angelos Charisteas scored the only goal of the match.
 The second was against the Bahrain national team, a rare club versus country match.
 Stoke won 2–1 with the goals coming from Cresswell and Pericard while Ismail Abdul-Latif replied for the Arabic nation.
 On their return to England Stoke travelled to League Two Notts County and came away with a 2–0 win thanks to a brace from Mamady Sidibé.
-Stoke kept their winning run going as they visited Shrewsbury Town's new stadium the New Meadow for the first time, Cresswell scoring the winning goal after 68 minutes.
+Stoke kept their winning run going as they visited Shrewsbury Town's new stadium the New Meadow for the first time, Cresswell scored the winning goal after 68 minutes.
 Stoke's final away fixture saw them make the long trip down to Southampton.
 Stoke took the lead through new signing Dave Kitson, David McGoldrick levelled before Pericard scored from distance.
 Stern John pulled The Saints level again but Stoke were not to be denied as Jamie Hatch scored an own goal.
 Stoke's final friendly saw them take on Spanish side Osasuna in what was an entertaining 2–2 draw.
-Delap and Shawcross scored for city while Walter Pandiani and Javad Nekounam scored for Osasuna.
+Delap and Shawcross scored for Stoke while Walter Pandiani and Javad Nekounam scored for Osasuna.